What is the first thing you look at when you check out the specs of a bike?

 I was in Ducati the other day.
 And as I wandered over to the new Multistrada, I noticed two well-to-do chaps looking at the specs-sheet in front of the bike.

-Which I found a bit odd.
+I found this a bit odd.
 But whatever.

 So off I trotted to Triumph, where I stumbled across two more gents in the used bikes section.